DOI10.47051/AUHA6604

 Spanish common names: Geco tornasol, salamanquesa de Trinidad.

 Recognition: ♂♂ 9.7 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=4.2 cm. ♀♀ 9.3 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=4.1 cm..1 Geckos of the genus Gonatodes differ from other lizards in Ecuador based on their diurnal habits, lack of moveable eyelids, undilated digits having exposed claws, and lack of a scaly supraciliary flap (present in Lepidoblepharis).2,3 Bridled Forest Geckos differ from the two other Gonatodes occurring on the Ecuadorian Amazon by having a thin bright yellowish vertical bar just anterior to the arm.
+Snout–vent length=4.1 cm..1 Geckos of the genus Gonatodes differ from other lizards in Ecuador based on their diurnal habits, lack of movable eyelids, undilated digits having exposed claws, and lack of a scaly supraciliary flap (present in Lepidoblepharis).2,3 Bridled Forest Geckos differ from the two other Gonatodes occurring on the Ecuadorian Amazon by having a thin bright yellowish vertical bar just anterior to the arm.
 In G. concinnatus, the line is broad, white, black-bordered, and never anterior to the arm.4 Females of G. caudiscutatus lack the shoulder line and the males can be identified based on their distinctive head coloration: bright yellow to orange with contrasting dark brown to black reticulations.5 Males of G. humeralis differ markedly from females.
 They are brightly colored, ornamented with red, yellow, and bluish vermiculations (Fig. 1), but they can change to a dull gray color under circumstances such as stress or during social interactions.6 Females and juveniles are brownish overall.1 Individuals, when sleeping, have a whitish color.7,8

 Figure showing variation among individuals of Gonatodes humeralis